MarketingFebruary 23, 2026

 Before you start shouting about your startup from every rooftop, make sure you’ve got your house in order.
 There’s nothing worse than generating a buzz that dies out because people don’t know what you’re shouting about or how to get involved.

 • Get a website.
-Even if you've decided you're not going to collect email addresses at this stage (for which I hope you have a great reason), you need to have a destination for people to land on.
+Even if you’ve decided you’re not going to collect email addresses at this stage (for which I hope you have a great reason), you need to have a destination for people to land on.
 There are loads of options available for getting a website online quickly, but my personal favourite for early stage startups is Unicorn Platform.
-It's just so simple to use, looks great, and you can hook up an email field to something like Google Sheets just to get started.
-It's very cheap too.
+It’s just so simple to use, looks great, and you can hook up an email field to something like Google Sheets just to get started.
+It’s very cheap too.
+Of course there are lots of AI website builders now — a field I am very familiar with thanks to my previous venture, Firedrop, where we built one of the world’s first AI-powered website builders in 2017 — and those can be great if you know what you’re doing, but often need a bit more wiring and fiddling to get great results.
+Having said that, my agency Growthmode’s website was built with Lovable so good results are possible.

 • Grab your social media URLs.
 This is a defensive tactic but one you will regret not doing if your startup takes off.
 Grab the URLs for every single social media channel you can think of.
 The idea isn’t to start using them all yet, merely to prevent someone else grabbing the name.